SoderstromJohnR/School---Program-Translation/README.md

 # Compilers
 Thought this was lost after a windows update with my Operating Systems code, but I found a zipped copy of it.

 We slowly wrote a large program in parts for this class which takes a basic programming language and translates it to something similar to assembly, which we ran in a special virtual machine.
+I am not sure if I still have the language description, but the .sp2020 test files may provide some help to someone wanting to understand it.

 # Readme submitted with the project in class
 Author: John Soderstrom